 Never forget the importance of art and design.
-Knowing the date and time of the wedding is great, but if you’re having a dog friendly wedding – draw a picture of a dog inside.
+Knowing the date and time of the wedding is great, but if you’re having a dog-friendly wedding – draw a picture of a dog inside.
 Big Harry Potter fans?
 Have your invites sent on parchment with ink!
-You met in Japan?
+Did you meet in Japan?
 Have some Japanese lettering.
-You want these little things to be keepsakes to you and those closest to you after all, so enjoy making them personal!
+You want these little things to be keepsakes to you and those closest to you, after all, so enjoy making them personal!

 A great idea for table numbers is to have a part of your story together written on it, with the following part on a different table.
 It’s great to get everyone mingling in between courses.